godot-rust/gdnative-book/src/recipes/nix-build-system.md

 If you get any errors about missing headers, you can use [`nix-locate`](https://github.com/bennofs/nix-index#usage) to search for them, e.g. `nix-locate 'include/wchar.h' | grep -v '^('` (the `grep -v` hides indirect packages), and then add the matching Nix package via the `BINDGEN_EXTRA_CLANG_ARGS` env var like above ([context](https://github.com/NixOS/nixpkgs/issues/52447#issuecomment-853429315)).

-## Activating the Flake environment
+## Activating the Flakes environment

-In the same directory where you created your flake.nix, you can use the comamnd [`nix develop`](https://nixos.wiki/wiki/Development_environment_with_nix-shell#nix-develop) to load our Flake config and setup everything for your NixOS system.
+In the same directory where you created your flake.nix, you can use the comamnd [`nix develop`](https://nixos.wiki/wiki/Development_environment_with_nix-shell#nix-develop) to load our Flakes config and setup everything for your NixOS system.